kivymd/KivyMD/README.md

 #### How to install

 To install KivyMD, clone the project and run the setup.py script.
-The following line works on Linux, other OSes not tested:
+The following line works on Linux and Mac OS, other OSes not tested:

     sudo python ./setup.py install